maryamariyan/LoggingGenerator/README.md

 methods.

-For most of these uses, fixer logic is available that makes it trivial for a user to highlight call to a legacy log method and have a shiny new strongly-type logging method signature generated automatically.
+For most of these uses, fixer logic is available that makes it trivial for a user to highlight a call to a legacy log method and have a shiny new strongly-typed logging method signature generated automatically.
 This makes it a snap to convert existing log uses to the new more efficient form.